Google distance between words: Notes Regarding NGD

+The second property that we observed, which deserves much attention, is the NGD dependence on the Google server to which a user connects.
+A second evaluation of the distances in question yielded the result shown as $\NGD_2$ in Figure \ref{1}.

 This second set of distances was obtained by connecting to Google through a different internet service provider and it shows that Google distances are not stable values.
-In fact, from our example, they can vary by as much as 17\% (for the \textit{Rolling Stones-Beatles} word pair).\\ The last property that this set of words depicts is the plausibility of Google distances that are higher than unity.
-With an \textbf{NGD} of 1.14, the word pair \textit{Rolling Stones-salmonflies} has the highest distance that we have encountered.
-Indeed, Google distances greater than one are very rare, and before this example, the only one we had encountered was between the words \textit{transient} and \textit{pentameter} (1.02).
-Moreover, these cases are so rare that even Cilibrasi and Vit\'anyi's conjecture about the words \textit{by} and \textit{with} having an \textbf{NGD} higher than one is false.
+In fact, from our example, they can vary by as much as 17\% (for the \texttt{Rolling Stones-Beatles} word pair).

+The last property that this set of words depicts is the plausibility of Google distances that are higher than unity.
+With an NGD of 1.14, the word pair \texttt{Rolling Stones-salmonflies} has the highest distance that we have encountered.
+Indeed, Google distances greater than one are very rare, and before this example, the only one we had encountered was between the words \texttt{transient} and \texttt{pentameter} (1.02).
+Moreover, these cases are so rare that even Cilibrasi and Vit\'anyi's conjecture about the words \texttt{by} and \texttt{with} having an NGD higher than one is false.
 The actual distance, per the Google server currently in use, is 0.19.